Chapter Eight

 brewing pours his magic into our glasses.
 Mid-morning rik-ride to my internet

-shop near Nehru and Mission streets for a
+shop near Nehru and Mission

 In my boy scout troop, I was the logbook keeper, the designated Scribe,